1998–99 Manchester United F.C. season: November–December

 Peter Schmeichel, Manchester United's captain and main goalkeeper during the season.

-Manchester United failed to score in a goalless draw against Newcastle United, but made amends with a 3–2 victory over bottom team Blackburn Rovers.
+Manchester United failed to score in a goalless draw against Newcastle United, but made amends with a 3–2 victory over the bottom team, Blackburn Rovers.
 Defensive frailties, most notably from Schmeichel, who had announced his intention to leave Manchester United at the end of the season, were on show away to Sheffield Wednesday as the team missed the chance to go top of the table, losing 3–1.
 A brace from winger Niclas Alexandersson and a debut goal scored by Wim Jonk consigned Ferguson to his second defeat in the league and extended a barren run at Hillsborough: United had won only a single game in their last eight league visits.
 On 29 November, Manchester United hosted Leeds United; Leeds opened the scoring with just under half an hour played, but a goal either side of half-time gave United the lead.
 Leeds equalised in the 52nd minute, Butt scored after receiving the ball from Phil Neville and spinning around, securing three points for United.

 Three straight draws followed in December, the first away to league leaders Aston Villa.
 United were fortunate to pick up a point given their opponents' dominance in the second half.
-At the match against Tottenham Hotspur, United surrendering a 2–0 lead: Solskjær put United two goals ahead, but in the 39th minute Gary Neville received a red card for a second bookable offence, tugging on David Ginola's shirt.
-Spurs captain Sol Campbell brought his team back into the match with 20 minutes remaining and powered a header in the top left-hand corner just before full-time.
+At the match against Tottenham Hotspur, United surrendered a 2–0 lead: Solskjær put United two goals ahead, but in the 39th minute, Gary Neville received a red card for a second bookable offence, tugging on David Ginola's shirt.
+Spurs captain Sol Campbell brought his team back into the match with 20 minutes remaining and powered a header into the top left-hand corner just before full-time.
 Ferguson refused to comment after the match.
 Despite losing the lead, the result put United top of the league on goal difference ahead of Aston Villa, before they faced Arsenal the following day.

 Four days later, United missed the chance to lead the table again as Chelsea drew at Old Trafford: despite Chelsea not having a good chance at scoring until the 25th minute, United surrendered a 1–0 lead with a Gianfranco Zola goal from a Gustavo Poyet pass in the 81st minute, following a goal by Cole from "the unlikliest of positions" in the stoppage time of first half.
 Manchester United, who were without their manager Ferguson for the Middlesbrough game due to family bereavement, were beaten 3–2; it was their last defeat of the season.
 Having failed to keep a clean sheet since 8 November, The Independent declared that United would not win the league, citing a shallow squad.
 Ferguson returned on 26 December, as the team collected their only win in the month of December against Nottingham Forest by beating them 3–0, including two goals from Ronny Johnsen and a goal from Giggs.
-United's last match of 1998 was a goalless draw at Stamford Bridge, two weeks after reverse fixture, to solidify their position in the top four.
+United's last match of 1998 was a goalless draw at Stamford Bridge, two weeks after the reverse fixture, to solidify their position in the top four.